Veljkic98/Simple-Migration/README.md

 ```

 ## Future steps
-### If this is not for the purpose od use case, following steps would be applied:
+### If this is not for the purpose of use case, following steps would be applied:
-- Add Authentication and Authorization (OAuth2 - custom or Google's)
+- Implement Authentication and Authorization (OAuth2 - custom or Google's)
-- In case it is necessary to save files, than upload data files on bucket (on local env it could be Minio, on prod env AWS S3 for example)
+- In case it is necessary to save files, than upload data files on some storage (on local env it could be Minio, on prod it could be AWS S3 for example)
+- Implement SQL scripts for data migrations using Flayway or Liquibase
 - Increase test coverage of Integration and Unit tests at least to 80%
 - Additionally Configure where to write logs and present them through ELK stack
 - Cover all controllers with Swagger documentation
-- Implement generic Builder pattern
+- Implement generic Builder pattern or use lombok
-- Use lombok instead of geters, setters, constructors and builders
+- Use lombok instead of geters, setters and constructors
 - Write proper javaDoc comments